 Nevertheless, science fiction was being kept alive by the waning medium of the serial film – incidentally the golden age of the serial format also ended with the closing of WWII.
 The serials had gone in directions that studios had shunned already 10 years earlier.
 Flash Gordon was flying rocket ships and fighting alien armies as early as 1936 (review), flying superheroes like Superman and Captain Marvel saved lives in Earth in the early forties, and some of the serials had alien invaders visiting our planet, such as The Purple Monster in the 1948 serial The Purple Monster Strikes.

 1948 saw the first live action serial of Superman, starring Kirk Alyn, and in 1949 the Batman serial got an update.
 All the while the new medium of television was slowly gaining ground.
-The old radio show Lights Out made its transition to TV in 1946, and although it primarily focused on horror and mystery stories, there were rogue elements of sci-fi embedded in the format.
-1949 marked the beginning of a new age, when the children’s TV show Captain Video and his Video Rangers made its debut on American TV, the first all-out science fiction TV show.
+The old radio show Lights Out made its transition to TV in 1949, and although it primarily focused on horror and mystery stories, there were rogue elements of sci-fi embedded in the format.
+1949 marked the beginning of a new age, when the children’s TV show Captain Video and his Video Rangers (review) made its debut on American TV, the first all-out science fiction TV show.
 Science fiction pulps had been around for decades and were finding their way into the mainstream, and the kids who grew up on science fiction comics had entered their middle-ages and some of them had started to establish themselves within the film studios.
 In the late forties evening pages were starting to publish stories of UFO sightings, and soon America and the world were chatting about little green men from Mars.
 It didn’t take too long for film studios to catch on, and in 1950, as on cue, studio after studio started churning out films about rocket trips to the moon and flying saucers.